mobiusbyte/bumpit/README.md

 where:
 * `current_version` - the current version of your files.
 It needs to be wrapped in quotes to force parsing to be string (e.g. avoid calver current_version to be parsed as float)
+* `base_branch` - The name of base branch in the repository.
+Default value is `master` if it is not specified.
 * `strategy` - strategy section
    * `name` - supported values: `semver`, `calver`
    * `part` - the target part to update when `bumpit` runs.
 Please refer to the description below for strategy specific values.